satwikkansal/python_blockchain_app/report.md

 - average_delays: query the average delay of a flight carrier in a certain interval of time;
 - flight_counter: given a pair of cities A and B, and a time interval, count the number of flights connecting city A to city B.

-The blockchain is a single peer and the requests are served by the application according to a FCFS discipline.
-The block of the blockchain are mined once at minute.
+The blockchain is a single peer and the requests are served by the application according to an FCFS discipline.
+The block of the blockchain is mined once a minute.

 # Performance evaluation

-In order to measure the performance indices of our application, we use Tsung benchmark tool.
-Both the application and the tsung monitor run on the same Raspberry machine, but even if they are in the same machine, the tsung monitor does not require too much resources and the Raspberry only runs this two programs, so its performance are not compromised.
+To measure the performance indices of our application, we use the Tsung benchmark tool.
+Both the application and the Tsung monitor run on the same Raspberry machine, but even if they are in the same machine, the Tsung monitor does not require too many resources and the Raspberry only runs this two programs, so its performance is not compromised.

 ## Service time and variance

 If we imagine the system as a monolithic queue, we can measure its service time and variance.
-To perform this test, we assume to have a closed sistem with only one customer.
-The customer sends repeadetly the same request at the flight_counter enpoint of the server with a small delay, 0.01 s, between each request.
+To perform this test, we assume to have a closed system with only one customer.
+The customer sends repeatedly the same request at the flight_counter endpoint of the server with a small delay, 0.01 s, between each request.

 The mean service time obtained is averaged over 15 runs of 30 minutes and the variance is obtained by taking 100 measures from the log of a test.